Skip to content

 Why am I required to volunteer at HOP?

-HOP is a true cooperative.
-No one gets paid to run HOP.
-Each and every parent is expected to lend a hand by signing up for a volunteer role in order for HOP to run smoothly and to create a thriving cooperative community.
+Each and every parent is expected to lend a hand by signing up for a volunteer role in order for HOP to run smoothly and to create a thriving community.
 We need you – without the time and energy of actively participating parents, HOP would not be successful.
 The benefit of participating is that our children get to see how the helpfulness of all contributes to a community that we can all be proud of!

 My child is shy/having trouble making friends.
 What should I do?